DrugLib.com — Drug Information Portal

 Official title: A Phase 2a, Randomized, 2-Arm, Open-Label, Clinical Trial of the Efficacy of Linezolid Combined With Antituberculous Therapy in Subjects With Extensively Drug-Resistant (XDR) Pulmonary Tuberculosis

-activity during treatment using F-fluoro-2-deoxy-D-glucose - positron emission
+architecture and cellular activity during treatment using F-fluoro-2-deoxy-D-glucose -

-tomography-computed tomography (FDG-PET-CT) of 20 subjects on LZD therapy.
-Estimated total study duration for each subject will be approximately 3 years.
+positron emission tomography-computed tomography (FDG-PET-CT) of 20 subjects on LZD therapy.
+Estimated total study duration for each subject was approximately 3 years.

 Eligibility